 Using fewer raw materials is a legitimate nod to environmental concerns, but eco-friendly packaging must not come at the expense of durability, ease of use, and product protection.

 Each package should serve its primary function, before lightweighting and source reduction measures are applied.

-Flimsy pouches and PET bottles do not furnish workable cost-savings, when consumer confidence suffers.
-In fact, the heightened demand for portable containers and the convenience they provide, itself warrants durable, highly functional packaging, especially for food products.
+Flimsy pouches and PET bottles do not furnish workable cost-savings when consumer confidence suffers.
+In fact, the heightened demand for portable containers and the convenience they provide, themselves warrants durable, highly functional packaging, especially for food products.
 Fortunately, better barriers and films are now available, including agricultural resins that further contribute to packaging sustainability.
-Using these bio-based materials can result in as much as 70% reduction in fuel consumption, when compared to other production methods.
+Using these bio-based materials can result in as much as a 70% reduction in fuel consumption when compared to other production methods.